openinsight-project/grafinsight/packaging/docker/README.md

 - Fixed file permissions incompatibility with previous versions.
   * user id changed from 104 to 472.
   * group id changed from 107 to 472.
-- Runs as the Grafana user by default (instead of root).
+- Runs as the GrafInsight user by default (instead of root).
 - Removed all default volumes.

 ### v4.2.0